LeonelHays/web-sprint-challenge-javascript-fundamentals/README.md

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

 You are not allowed to collaborate during the sprint challenge.

 ## Introduction

 The index.js file contains all of your challenges.
 Please review it in full before answering the questions.
 If you complete the stretch goals please leave them in your file but commented out so that they do not affect the MVP tasks

 In meeting the minimum viable product (MVP) specifications listed below, you should have all tests passing.
 You can console.log to check your work and ensure you are submitting the correct results

 ### Commits

 Set up codegrade early and commit your code regularly and meaningfully.

 ## Interview Questions

 ### (please edit this file and write your answer below each question.)

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map() goes through all things in the array and puts the in a new array to be modified without messing up the old one and requires a return statement.

+.reduce takes only one thing from the array and can be used for anything, but most of the time it is used for math (mutiplication and addition).

+.filter is like a for loop and an if statement had a baby, so you can loop through the array and find what you stated to the .filter().
+If it is true it is put in a New array, but if it is false it is left alone.
+Like .map() it needs a return statemnt

 2. Explain the difference between a callback and a higher order function.

+   The Higher order function gets the callback as a parameter, while the Callback is the function that gets put inside the Higher order function

 3. Explain what a closure is.

+   Closure is when a function reaches outside of itself to find meaning for a parrameter it doesn't have.
+   Outside things can NOT reach inside the function.

 4. Describe the four principles of the 'this' keyword.
+   Window binding is when 'this' has no context so you will get every thing in the browser window and this is bad practice.

+   Implicit binding is when the context for 'this' is implied through the function method it is in.
+When it is invoked look to the left of the dot to find it.

+   Explicit binding is when you tell 'this' what context it has through using the .call, .bind and .apply and you would need to pass arguments 1 by 1, exept for .apply you pass it as an array.
+And .bind return a whole new function to invoke.

+   New binding is when 'this' gets context from a new object being constucted, it makes a new object that can have some stuff from the last object or some new stuff.

+   extra stufff--- DO NOT USE ARROW FUNCTIONS WITH THESE, BECAUSE ARROW FUNCTIONS DON'T BIND THE "THIS" KEYWORD!!!

 5. Why do we need super() in an extended class?

+   To tell the child class to inherit all of the stuff that it's parent class has.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions

 ### Task 1: Set up Project

 Using VSCode and Command Line:

 1. Fork the repo
 2. Clone your forked version of the repo